MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Method

 \subsection{Text-guided Prototype Construction Module (TPCM)}

-In few-shot action recognition, the quality of class prototype construction will directly affect the results of class prototype matching.
-The better the video class prototypes construct, the higher recognition accuracy performs, and vice versa.
-However, many existing methods~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound} only use a limited number of videos from each category to construct class prototypes, making distinguishing similar classes in each task difficult.
-Recently, the success of multimodal methods in action recognition~\cite{wang2021actionclip, ni2022expanding, ju2022prompting, lin2022frozen, wasim2023vita} has demonstrated that it is possible to understand and represent the semantic information contained in the video more accurately by jointly modeling the video data and relevant textual information.
-Therefore, based on the attention mechanism, we design a text-guided prototype construction module that can fully utilize video-text information to enhance the representation of video prototypes and optimize the intra-class and inter-class correlations of videos.
-For the support set branch, given the support set adapted features $\textbf{F}_{\mathcal{S}}^m \in \textbf{F}_{\mathcal{S}}$ and the corresponding text features $\textbf{F}_{\mathcal{T}}^m \in \textbf{F}_{\mathcal{T}} $, we apply the cross-attention to them to obtain the enhanced features $\widetilde{\textbf{F}_{\mathcal{S}}^m} \in \widetilde{\textbf{F}_{\mathcal{S}}}$.
-Specifically, the query-key-value triplets $\textbf{q}_{\mathcal{S}}^m$, $\textbf{k}_{\mathcal{S}}^m$, $\textbf{v}_{\mathcal{S}}^m$ obtained process can be written as:
+In few-shot action recognition (FSAR), the quality of class prototype construction directly affects the performance of class prototype matching.
+Previous methods~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound} focus on using limited video features to construct class prototypes, which can easily lead to confusion among prototypes of similar categories.
+Therefore, we design a Text-guided Prototype Construction Module (TPCM) to enrich temporal and semantic representations at the prototype level by fully leveraging the powerful multimodal capabilities of CLIP.
+Specifically, for the support set branch, given the adapted features from FgMA $\textbf{F}_{\mathcal{S}}^m \in \textbf{F}_{\mathcal{S}}$ and the corresponding text features $\textbf{F}_{\mathcal{T}}^m \in \textbf{F}_{\mathcal{T}} $, we apply the cross-attention between them to utilize text features for guiding the construction of support class prototypes, resulting in $\widetilde{\textbf{F}_{\mathcal{S}}^m} \in \widetilde{\textbf{F}_{\mathcal{S}}}$.
+The process of obtaining the query-key-value triplets $\textbf{q}_{\mathcal{S}}^m$, $\textbf{k}_{\mathcal{S}}^m$, $\textbf{v}_{\mathcal{S}}^m$ can be described as follows: